dorawyy/thinkr/doc/M3_Requirements_and_Design.md

     - Rationale: Google authenticator is already used on the frontend, so doing it again on the backend was unneccessary.

 - Frontend design changes:
-    - landing screen only has the Google sign in button
+    - landing screen only has the Google sign in button [Date: Feb 25]
-    - payment screen allows users to start their free trial
+    - payment screen allows users to start their free trial [Date: Feb 25]
-    - document details screen was renamed to document upload screen, minor changes to the document upload screen design
+    - document details screen was renamed to document upload screen, minor changes to the document upload screen design [Date: Feb 27]
-    - loading page was removed, instead the document options screen has two different views, one when all study materials are ready, and one when the study materials are still being generated.
+    - loading page was removed, instead the document options screen has two different views, one when all study materials are ready, and one when the study materials are still being generated [Date: Feb 28]

 ## 2. Project Description